 External genital and perianal warts are caused by the What is an Opportunistic Infection? fact sheet.(HPV).
 HPV can be an (OI) of HIV.
-An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is imiquimod used in people with HIV?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of imiquimod in people with HIV to: